-We won’t dwell too long on the fact LG has lost considerable ground to its fellow Korean company Samsung in the great smartphone race.
+We won’t dwell too long on the fact LG has lost considerable ground to its fellow Korean phone-maker, Samsung, in the great smartphone race.
 Even if Sammy sells more units, LG still makes some very good phones.

-After the failed modular G5, the G6 was a sparkling return to form and was one of the first phones on the market with an 18:9 tall display, a trend now in full force in the industry.
-It's latest phones include the V50 and G8X, both of which offer an optional dual-screen attachment as a budget-friendly alternative to the expensive foldables offered by Samsung and others.
+After the failed modular G5, the G6 was a sparkling return to form and was one of the first phones on the market with a tall 18:9 aspect ratio display - a trend now in full force in the industry.
+It's latest phones include the V60 and G8X, both of which offer an optional dual-screen attachment as a budget-friendly alternative to the expensive foldables offered by Samsung and others.

-LG can often be given short shrift in comparison to other Android manufacturers these days but it’s quite unfair – although it can sometimes be hard to track down stockists as the company’s influence dwindles.
-But if you go for one of these phones we don’t think you’ll be disappointed.
+LG can often be given short shrift in comparison to other Android manufacturers these days but it’s quite unfair – although it can sometimes be hard to track down stockists, as the company’s influence dwindles.
+That said, if you go for one of these phones, we don’t think you’ll be disappointed.